The Facts About California’s AB1825 Sexual Harassment Law

 The Fair Employment and Housing Act (which AB1825 is a part of) defines a supervisor as any person with the authority "to hire, transfer, suspend, layoff, recall, promote, discharge, assign, reward or discipline other employees, or the responsibility to direct them, or to adjust their grievances, or effectively to recommend that action...if the exercise of that authority is not of a merely routine or clerical nature, but requires the use of independent judgment."
 The best practice is to err on the side of caution.
 Use the broadest definition possible when determining which employees should receive the training.

-The training must be 2 hours in length with an interactive component.
+The training must be 2 hours in length for managers and supervisors and 1 hour for non-supervisory employees with an interactive component.

 Employers must track the training given to each employee and keep accurate records.